Rodents In Your Home? 24/7 Emergency Service Available

 Case Study: Bergen County

 A Tenafly homeowner had been paying an exterminator for monthly poison bait stations for three years.
 The mice never stopped.
-When we inspected, we found over 30 entry points around the foundation, utility penetrations, and garage door seal.
-We sealed every one, set interior traps, and had the house rodent-free within two weeks.
+The winter she called us the infestation had become unbearable, and the pest control company acknowledged it was beyond their ability to solve.
+Mice were running through the living space without any fear of humans.
+When we inspected, we found hundreds of entry points, including burrow holes that were exploiting foundation gaps underground.
+We sealed every one, set interior traps, and had the house rodent-free within three weeks.
 The homeowner cancelled their exterminator contract.
 No poison needed.

 Why No Poison